larakhas/ACIT4610-Final-Project-Group4/Problem 2/README.md

 | more_exploration   | 0.7   | 2.0     | 2.0     |
 | more_exploitation  | 0.4   | 2.5     | 2.5     |

-A `DataFrame` summarizing results across these configurations is generated in the notebook.
+A summary DataFrame of these results is automatically generated.

 ---

 ## gbest vs lbest Comparison

-An example comparison is performed on **Rastrigin, \( n = 10 \)**.
+A direct comparison between gbest and lbest is performed on the **10-dimensional Rastrigin function**.

-For both topologies (gbest and lbest), the following are reported:
+The recorded metrics include:

 - Mean final fitness
 - Best final fitness

-Typical behavior:
+In general:

-- **gbest** converges faster.
+- **gbest** converges faster
-- **lbest** tends to be more robust on highly multimodal landscapes.
+- **lbest** is more robust on highly multimodal landscapes

 ---

 ## Visualizations

-The notebook generates several plots, including:
+The notebook produces several visual plots:

-- Convergence plot for a single run (fitness vs. iterations)
+- Convergence curves (single run + average across 30 runs)
-- Average convergence plot over 30 runs
-- Boxplots of final fitness for dimensions \( n = 2, 10, 30 \)
+- Boxplots for dimensions 2, 10, and 30
-- Pre-/post-hybrid (PSO vs. PSO + Nelder–Mead) comparison
+- Comparison before/after applying Nelder–Mead

-All fitness plots are shown on a **logarithmic scale** (log10) for clarity.
+All fitness plots are displayed on a **logarithmic scale** for clarity.

 ---

 ## How to Run

-1. Open `problem2.ipynb`.
+1. Open `problem2.ipynb`
-2. Click **Run All** to execute all cells.
+2. Click **Run All**
-3. All experiments, statistics, and plots are generated automatically.
+3. All experiments, statistics, and visualizations will be generated automatically

 ---

 ## Requirements

-Install the required libraries:
+Install dependencies:

 ```bash
 pip install numpy matplotlib pandas scipy
 ```

-## The implementation uses:
+## Libraries used:

 - numpy